 Procurers should ensure that package inserts of the products eligible for procurement include information on the PPH indications and dosages.
 This is particularly important because the dose for PPH prevention (400-600 micrograms) and treatment (800 micrograms) are significantly higher than the dose for induction which is 25 micrograms.
 The most common presentation of misoprostol is a 200 mcg. tablet which cannot be safely broken to create a 25 mcg. dose.
 For induction, a 25 mcg. tablet should be procured or a 200 mcg tablet dissolved in sterile water and titrated to oral dose.
 Misoprostol has a variety of obstetric and gynecological indications, including PPH.
 However, only a few products are registered for those indications.
-Many misoprostol products are registered for gastric ulcer uses and manufacturers' package inserts do not provide information specific for the PPH indication.
+Many misoprostol products are registered for the PPH indication.